alebarp/alebarp.github.io/_pages/talks.md

 ---

-* I am giving a talk at the [Roche Advanced Analytics Network](https://careers.roche.com/global/en/ch-raan-program) festival, March 11-22
+* I am delivering the statistics seminar at UCL, May 30
-* I am giving a talk at the Stein’s Method and Networks workshop at Oxford, June 20-21
+* I am giving a talk at the Stein’s Method and Networks workshop at Oxford, June 20

 Philosophy of AI